top of page

 No data in the cloud; no AI

-I transcribe stories by hand, and once I do, I delete all details that could identify you.
+I transcribe interviews by hand, and once I do, I delete all details that could identify you.
 Then I delete the recording file.

 I don't put any data into an AI system.